syncfusion-content/fileformat-docs/File-Formats/Presentation/Convert-PowerPoint-Presentation-to-Image-in-Xamarin.md

 # Convert PowerPoint to Image in Xamarin

-Syncfusion PowerPoint is a [Xamarin PowerPoint library](https://www.syncfusion.com/document-processing/powerpoint-framework/xamarin/powerpoint-library) used to create, read, edit and convert PowerPoint documents programmatically without **Microsoft PowerPoint** or interop dependencies.
+Syncfusion PowerPoint is a [Xamarin PowerPoint library](https://www.syncfusion.com/document-processing/powerpoint-framework/xamarin/powerpoint-library) used to create, read, edit and convert PowerPoint presentation programmatically without **Microsoft PowerPoint** or interop dependencies.
 Using this library, you can **convert a PowerPoint to image in Xamarin**.

 ## Steps to convert PowerPoint to Image programmatically